Skip to main content

 Herm

 Herm is a 20-minute boat ride from Guernsey’s St Peter Port.
 Step ashore and uncover unspoilt golden beaches, sandy cliff paths, pods of dolphins, and a resident puffin colony.
 Herm Island Specsavers Nature Trail gives you the chance to complete a quiz answering questions about the island wildlife.
 Enjoy family time with sunbathing and water sports at Shell Beach or escape to the secluded Belvoir Bay.
-Take to the water by paddleboard and join a guided kayak puffin patrol or a circumnavigation of the island by kayak, while on dry land you can have a go at archery, team challenges, and activiquizzes.
+Take to the water by paddleboard and join a guided kayak puffin patrol or a circumnavigation of the island by kayak, while on dry land you can have a go at archery, team challenges, and activities.
 Food and drink-wise relish everything from a glass of rose and a crab sandwich overlooking the beach to silver service dining and relaxed pub fare.

 Food & Drink